icu6t6/DevilsLAB/docs/README_START_HERE_T1_ENZO_v1-2.md

 - Open for learning, modification, and experimentation
 - Commercial use is reserved by the author
-- Monetisation applies to V2+ "dont worry wont break the bank"
+- Commercial licensing for V2+ is reserved by the author

 See: LICENSE_T1_ENZO_v1.md